RustFestEU/blog.rustfest.eu/papers.md

 ---

-We're opening a total of **5 speaker slots**.
+We're opening a total of **5-6 speaker slots**.
 Talks are 30 minutes long, including Q&A.

 Rust is a new language so all papers are welcome.
 If you have been working on something for only 6 months, but it's interesting, then apply!

+## Where do I head to?

+Read the [Submission Guide](https://cfp.rustfest.eu/guide) and submit.

+In the first instance our CFP selection process is based only on title and abstract.

+## Mentorship

+Rustfest has a Mentorship program.
+You will have a mentor assigned to you for your talk.
+See our [Mentorship Guide](https://cfp.rustfest.eu/mentorship) for details.
+To register as a mentor, just sign up and tick the box in your profile.

 ## Ideas